 This Garlic Dill Snack Mix is just thing to put out at a cocktail party.
+This Ranch-style snack mix is loaded with Chex, pretzels, nuts, and oyster crackers.
 No packaged dressing mix involved – it’s from scratch and it’s delicious!

 This is one of those unsuspecting recipes.
 You might make it and think, okay, snack mix, no big deal.
 Then people show up at your gathering and one by one begin coming over to you saying “What is in this stuff?” and “I NEED this recipe”.

 I came up with this version of snack mix when I found so many recipes included a packet of Ranch dressing mix.
 Although I’m sure that variety is quite tasty, I was concerned it would be too salty to consume copious amounts, which is pretty much what happens when you start munching on this stuff.
 Especially if you have a glass of wine or a cocktail in your hand.

 And, so it came to be.
 A simply seasoned but entirely delicious Ranch style snack mix without the packet.
 I also made sure that it didn’t contain a ridiculous amount of butter.
 I don’t know about you, but we are still recovering from an endless run of indulgent food from Christmas.
 Oh, the humanity!
 Someone save me from myself!

 In any event, this tasty snack mix won’t make you feel as if you’ve spent all your fat and calorie credits at once.